Sternklang

-Sternklang (Star Sound), is "park music for five groups" composed in 1971 by Karlheinz Stockhausen, and bears the work number 34 in his catalogue of compositions.
+Sternklang (Star Sound), is a 1971 musical piece by German composer Karlheinz Stockhausen, described as "park music for five groups".
+It bears the work number 34 in his catalogue of compositions, and combines acoustic instruments with synthesizers and electrical amplification.
 The score is dedicated to his spouse, Mary Bauermeister, and a performance of the work lasts from two-and-a-half to three hours.